nus-cs2030s/2324-s2/docs/github.md

 cat ~/.ssh/id_ed25519.pub
 ```

 Remember that `cat` just dumps the content of the file to the standard output.
 Now, you need to copy the content of the file displayed on the terminal, which is your public key, and paste it into the text box in the browser.
-Your key should start with `ssh-ed22519` and ends with your email address.
+Your key should start with `ssh-ed22519` and end with your email address.
 For instance, this is the exact text that I copy-pasted:
 ```
 ssh-ed25519 AAAZC3NzaC1lZDI1NTE8AAAAIDdmwMpRrhRB95u7CTahehtBEeOdhSxDQdlpCxBK3KCP ooiwt@comp.nus.edu.sg
 ```